More so now than ever, consumers want to know what’s inside of their products and how they’re made.

-The “cruelty-free” label is on more bathroom, personal care and beauty products than ever, but what does it actually mean?
+The “cruelty-free” label is on more bathroom, personal care, cosmetics and household products than ever, but does it have an actual definition?

 According to the U.S. Food and Drug Administration (FDA), there’s no standard legal definition for the term, so brands are free to use the language however they want.
-Usually their goal is to attract conscientious consumers who are willing to spend more than people who don’t consider ethical issues.
+Usually the goal is to attract conscientious consumers who are willing to spend more than people who don’t consider ethical issues.
 Cruelty-free products should not be confused with vegan products.

 Companies employ the label to imply they do not play a role in testing products on animals or harming them in any way.
 As opposed to more specific language such as “not tested on animals,” “cruelty-free” doesn’t make a claim.
 Like “natural,” it’s one of those terms where government regulations have not caught up to marketing trends.